-Per group of regulated aircraft engines the non-volatile $EC{2.5}$ emission factors are derived from the latest ICAO Engine Emissions DataBank when available.
+Per group of regulated aircraft engines the non-volatile EC2.5 emission factors are derived from the latest ICAO Engine Emissions DataBank when available.
 The smoke number of engines is used as input, which is the current regulatory measure of aircraft particulate matter emissions.
-When only a smoke number is available, $EC{2.5}$ emission factors are calculated from the smoke number using the FOA4 method described in the latest ICAO DOC 9889 (ICAO, 2020b), which is based on the SCOPE11 method described in Speth et al. (2019).
+When only a smoke number is available, EC2.5 emission factors are calculated from the smoke number using the FOA4 method described in the latest ICAO DOC 9889 (ICAO, 2020b), which is based on the SCOPE11 method described in Speth et al. (2019).
 Volatile PM emission factors are estimated using the FOA4 method.
-PM{10} and $PM{2.5}$ emission factors are represented by the sum of the volatile and non-volatile ($EC{2.5}$) emission factors.
-For most piston and turboshaft engines, $EC{2.5}$ emission factors are reported by Rindlisbacher et al., (2007; 2015).
-For other non-regulated engines, $PM{2.5}$ and $EC{2.5}$ emissions are calculated from PM{10} by using an emission profile (Table 8.11).
+PM10 and PM2.5 emission factors are represented by the sum of the volatile and non-volatile (EC2.5) emission factors.
+For most piston and turboshaft engines, EC2.5 emission factors are reported by Rindlisbacher et al., (2007; 2015).
+For other non-regulated engines, PM2.5 and EC2.5 emissions are calculated from PM10 by using an emission profile (Table 8.11).

-The calculation of the combustion emissions of VOC and PAH components, including methane, takes place using VOC and PAH species profiles, as shown in Tables 8.8A and 8.8B.
+The calculation of the combustion emissions of VOC components, including methane, takes place using VOC species profiles derived from the US EPA SPECIATE database (US EPA, 2009), as shown in Table 8.8A.
 First, as described above, the combustion emissions of VOC are calculated.
-The profiles indicate the fractions of the various VOC and PAH components in total VOC.
-By multiplying total VOC emissions with the fractions from these profiles, the emissions of individual VOC and PAH components are estimated.
+The profiles indicate the fractions of the various VOC components in total VOC.
+By multiplying total VOC emissions with the fractions in these profiles, the emissions of individual VOC components are estimated.
+For PAH, a similar approach is followed.
+PAH profiles have been mostly derived from measurements by Agrawal et al. (2008) and are relative to either the total VOC or total EC2.5 emissions, depending on whether the PAH is expected to be gaseous or particlebound when emitted.
+The PAH profiles are shown in Table 8.8B.

-Emissions of lead and SO_2 are directly related to the characteristics of the fuel type used.
-For jet fuel, emission factors of SO_2 are based on the EMEP/EEA guidebook (EMEP/EEA, 2016).
-For AvGas, the SO_2 emission factors are based on the Dutch SO_2 emission factors for petrol (see Table 3.7).
+Emissions of lead and SO2 are directly related to the characteristics of the fuel type used.
+For jet fuel, emission factors of SO2 are based on the EMEP/EEA guidebook (EMEP/EEA, 2016).
+For AvGas, the SO2 emission factors are based on the Dutch SO2 emission factors for gasoline (see Table 3.7).
 There are no lead emissions for jet fuel.
 The emission factor for lead in AvGas is estimated based on the lead content of AvGas 100LL, which is the most commonly used fuel type for piston engines.
 Note that in recent years unleaded types of AvGas have been introduced which reduce the lead emissions of AvGas fuelled aircraft.
 For years 2015-2019, TOTAL provided the share of unleaded AvGas (UL91) sold on Lelystad airport, the only airport in the Netherlands known to sell UL91 (Helsen, 2020).
 For these years, the lead emissions for this airport have been reduced with the share of unleaded AvGas sold.
-The SO_2 and lead emission factors are shown in Table 8.14.
+The SO2 and lead emission factors are shown in Table 8.14.
 Other metal emissions are assumed to be negligible.